-- Chemotherapy uses drugs to kill cancer cells. - Chemotherapy can cause a range of side-effects. - Side-effects normally go after treatment ends.
+- · Chemotherapy uses drugs to kill or control cancer cells. - · Chemotherapy can cause a range of side-effects. - Side-effects normally go or lessen after treatment ends. - The doctor who specialises in prescribing chemotherapy drugs is known as a medical oncologist.